-Recently, we received an email from Julia Terpak, a soon-to-be deployed soldier, who asks, “The stress of leaving my four legged baby is horrid on myself, and thousands of other Soldiers in the same boat.
-One thing Cesar never touched on… is how to prep your dog for (your) leaving for long periods of time?”
+Recently, we received an email from Julia Terpak, a soon-to-be deployed soldier, who asks, “The stress of leaving my four-legged baby is horrid on myself, and thousands of other Soldiers in the same boat.
+One thing Cesar never touched on… is how to prep your dog for (you) leaving for long periods of time?”

 The other important thing is that you find caretakers for your dog that you trust one hundred percent, and they must understand that it is their job to challenge your dog every day, physically and mentally, through exercise and discipline.
 Depending upon the breed, they can also challenge your dog’s mind by giving him or her an appropriate job.
 For example, play fetch with retrievers, give agility training to herding dogs, or use a backpack on working dogs like huskies.